mmHare/TPanel2XML/README.md

 # TPanel2XML

-A helper stand-alone (one file `uPanel2XML.pas`) class that parses VCL Components from TPanel as XML nodes structure.
-Can be used for faster development of forms that are linked to XML data, e.g. configuration window.
-Just put settings on panel and pass it to be saved as XML file.
+A XML builder class that uses VCL components structure.
+A one file ([uPanel2XML.pas](src/uPanel2XML.pas)) helper that can be used for faster development of forms that are linked to XML data, e.g. configuration window.
+Just put your settings on panel and pass it to be saved as/load from XML file.

 ## Working principle
 TPanel2XML class accepts TPanel that will be treated as root element and owned components will become child nodes.
-Second required parameter is *<Integer, String>* Dictionary which will link node names to components.
+Second required parameter is *<Component.Tag Integer, ELEMENT_NAME string>* Dictionary which will link node names to components.
 Tag property value of a component will be looked up in dictionary keys and corresponding value will be node name; node text is taken from component respective value.

 1. Create root panel, put components or group them with other panels.